ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 **- MS-XXXX**                                 | The MS-XXXX help documentation.
 **- \[MS-XXXX\].pdf**                         | The protocol technical specification.
 **- MS-XXXX\_TestSuiteSpecification.docx**    | A doc on the test suite-specific configuration details, architecture, and test case details.
-**- MS-XXXX\_SUTControlAdapter.chm**          | A help doc with info on the SUT control adapter class library such as declaration syntaxes and their description.
+**- MS-XXXX\_SUTControlAdapter.chm**          | A help doc with info on the SUT control adapter class library such as declaration syntax and their description.
 **- MS-XXXX\_RequirementSpecification.xlsx**  | A spreadsheet that outlines all requirements that are associated with the technical specification.
 **- Setup**                                   | A folder that contains configuration scripts.
 **- Test Suite Client**                       | A folder that contains the configuration script to configure the test suite client.
-**- SharePointClientConfiguration.cmd**       | A command file that runs the                                                    SharePointClientConfiguration.ps1 to configure the properties for the protocol test suites.
+**- SharePointClientConfiguration.cmd**       | A command file that runs SharePointClientConfiguration.ps1 to configure the properties for the protocol test suites.
 **- SharePointClientConfiguration.ps1**     | A configuration script that will be invoked by SharePointClientConfiguration.cmd
 **- SUT**                                   | A folder that contains the configuration script to configure the SUT.
 **- SharePointSUTConfiguration.cmd**        | A command file that runs the SharePointSUTConfiguration.ps1 to create resources and configure settings on the first SUT.